chef/chef-web-docs/chef_master/source/ctl_chef_server.rst

    The name of the Chef server organization.
 The name must begin with a lower-case letter or digit, may only contain lower-case letters, digits, hyphens, and underscores, and must be between 1 and 255 characters.
 For example: ``chef``.
 If this option is not specified, the ``upgrade`` command will prompt for it.

 ``-s URL``, ``--chef11-server-url URL``
-   The URL for the Open Source Chef or Enterprise Chef server, version 11.
+   The URL for the Open Source Chef server, version 11.
 Default value: ``https://localhost``.

 ``-t NUMBER``, ``--upload-threads NUMBER``
    The number of threads to use when migrating cookbooks.
 Default value: ``10``.